top of page

 Echoes of the Frontier represents a new chapter in Gerry Groeber’s practice—one that combines his signature abstract language with powerful narrative imagery rooted in the American West.

 Though this series moves beyond the mid-century abstract influences Groeber is known for, it retains the strong visual structure, color sensibility, and expressive surface treatments that define his work.
-Raised in Southern California and now based in Prescott, Arizona, Groeber draws from personal history, regional landscape, and past work in photography with Arizona Highways Magazine and prehistoric ceramics with major museums to inform this evolving body of work.
+Raised in Southern California and now based in Prescott, Arizona, Groeber draws from personal history, regional landscape, and past work in photography with Arizona Highways Magazine and reproduction of prehistoric ceramics with major museums to inform this evolving body of work.

 484625124_943832921153932_3431342455331264636_n (8).jpg